chrisfosterelli/chrisfosterelli.github.io/_posts/2017-03-14-stealing-credentials-with-a-malicious-node-module.md

 ## Estimating risk

-While this sort of attack is not new, the key here is to understand that **every single module you import, or any module that those modules import, can put you at risk**.
+While this sort of attack is [not new], the key here is to understand that **every single module you import, or any module that those modules import, can put you at risk**.
 Do you trust all of the people who publish the modules you import?
 Do you trust all the people who publish the modules imported by the